 Article 5 Privacy provisions

-5.2 The Monumental company processes the personal data of the Visitor in accordance with the Dutch Personal Data Protection Act (Wet bescherming persoonsgegevens).
+5.2 The Monumental company processes the personal data of the Visitor in accordance with the Dutch Personal Data Protection Act (Wet bescherming persoonsgegevens), and, as per May 25, 2018, the General Data Protection Regulation (GDPR), also known as Algemene verordening gegevensbescherming (AVG), and other relevant privacy regulations.
 The Monumental company respects the privacy of every Visitor and ensures that the personal data of the Visitor are treated confidentially and with care.

 5.4 The details of the Visitor to a Website will also be saved and used insofar as the Visitor has registered for a forum, the sharing of data in a social medium environment, such as Facebook or Twitter, and the sending of a newsletter.
 The details will also be used:

 a) to provide information in response to questions asked by the Visitor;